edgedb/easy-edgedb/README.md

 ## Some more computables for names

-In the letter from Dr. Van Helsing to Dr. Seward, he starts it as follows:
+We saw in this chapter that Dr. Seward asked his old teacher Dr. Van Helsing to come and help Lucy.
+Here is how Dr. Van Helsing began his letter to say that he was coming:

 ```
 Letter, Abraham Van Helsing, M. D., D. Ph., D. Lit., etc., etc., to Dr. Seward.